 In a nice ending scene Blade holds Hannibal King up so that he can watch his first sunrise since he became a vampire years earlier.

 And that was it for the original adventures of Blade the Vampire Slayer.
-Years later the editors had second thoughts and decided that the Montesi Formula was weakened and so vampires and werewolves were back in the Marvel Universe.
+Years later – 1990 to be precise – the editors had second thoughts and decided that the Montesi Formula was weakened and so vampires and werewolves were back in the Marvel Universe.
 That led to the “new look and new trademark weaponry” Blade.

 FOR MY LOOK AT FIVE INTRIGUING MARVEL COMICS HORROR.
 CHARACTERS CLICK HERE